top of page

 The concept of “The 7 Types of Rest” (from Dr. Saundra Dalton-Smith’s book “Sacred Rest”) has become quite popular in the wellness world, so I wanted to cover it here on the blog from my perspective.
 A huge part of the work I do with my therapy clients is helping them identify their needs in various realms of life and introduce self-care practices into their routines that aim to fill those needs.

-In today’s fast-paced world, we need time to rest and recover in order for the mind and body to work at their best.
+We all know that we need time to rest and recover in order for the mind and body to work at their best.
 To maintain optimal health, we need our two nervous systems to be in balance – the sympathetic nervous system that energizes us to action, and the parasympathetic nervous system that supports digestion and restoration.
 Most people operate from an overly activated state which can lead to stress, difficulty sleeping, low libido and other mental and physical health problems.
 Getting adequate rest gives the mind and body the opportunity to restore a state of balance and ease.

-I’ll walk you through why each type of rest is important, signs and signals that you need that type of rest, ways to get that type of rest and what you might feel like after you get an adequate amount of that type of rest.
+I’ll walk you through why each type of rest is important, signs and signals that you need that type of rest, ways to get that type of rest and what you might feel like after you get an adequate amount of that type of rest:

 1 | Physical Rest